-Because Miami artists need a place to call their own that isn't their mom's futon, there's Yo Space, the just-opened brainchild of the heads behind art-centric blog Yo Miami, who wanted to physically connect 305 creatives by building "" in which they can work, play, and exhibit 24/7, also an upcoming HBO show in which the rapper talks nonstop about how great it was when he actually had a show.
-The deal:
+Because Miami artists need a place to call their own that isn't their mom's futon, there's Yo Space, the just-opened brainchild of the heads behind art-centric blog Yo Miami, who wanted to physically connect 305 creatives by building "a community of sorts" in which they can work, play, and exhibit 24/7, also an upcoming HBO show in which the rapper talks nonstop about how great it was when he actually had a show.
+The deal

 - The graffiti-lined warehouse is home to seven separate studios that’re rentable by the day/ week/ month/ year, plus a communal loft equipped with hookahs and ping pong tables, which should serve to increase their net profits.

 - Renters'll get first dibs on attending Yo Miami-sponsored art openings, also referred to as their “Yoladex”, which’s way cooler than a Rolodex, unless it’s one that holds actual Rolos in lieu of phone numbers.